halemiles/halemiles/README.md

 - 👋 Hi, I’m Miles
 - 👀 I’m interested in self hostin and automation
 - 🌱 I’m currently learning React
+- I have a site here with some of my projects https://mhale.dev
 - 📫 How to reach me mhale@protonmail.com

 <!---